azagniotov/stubby4j/docs/REQUEST_PROXYING.md

 #### headers (`optional`)

 A map of key/value pairs describing an HTTP header name and its value.
 The `headers` property can be used when `strategy` property is set to `additive`.
-The headers will be applied to the request being proxied in an additive manner, i.e.: they will not replace the headers already set on the request.
+The headers will be added to the request being proxied in an additive manner, i.e.: they will not replace the headers already set on the request.

 ```yaml
 - proxy-config: